zeveck/funnel/README.md

   - Intent
   - Purchase
 - **Color Customization**: Use color pickers to customize each stage's background color and text color
-- **Drag-and-Drop Reordering**: Drag stages to reorder them in the funnel
+- **Drag-and-Drop Reordering**: Drag stages to reorder them in the funnel with position preview
+- **Save/Load State**: Export your funnel configuration as JSON and reload it later
 - **Size Control**: Scale funnel from 50% to 200% using the size slider
 - **Automatic Conversion Rates**: Calculates and displays conversion percentages between stages
 - **Smooth Rounded Corners**: Vector-based rendering ensures perfect corners in all configurations